merative/acd-containers/src/pages/security/gdpr-considerations.md

 The products, services, and other capabilities described herein are not suitable for all client situations and may have restricted availability.
-IBM does not provide legal, accounting, or auditing advice or represent or warrant that its services or products will ensure that clients are in compliance with any law or regulation.
+Merative does not provide legal, accounting, or auditing advice or represent or warrant that its services or products will ensure that clients are in compliance with any law or regulation.